github/docs/content/admin/identity-and-access-management/using-enterprise-managed-users-for-iam/configuring-scim-provisioning-for-enterprise-managed-users-with-okta.md

 1. Navigate to your {% data variables.product.prodname_emu_idp_application %} application on Okta.
 1. Click the **Sign On** tab.
 1. To make changes, click **Edit**.
 1. Under "Advanced Sign-on Settings", in the "Enterprise Name" text box, type your enterprise name.
-For example, if you access your enterprise at `https://github.com/enterprises/octoinc`, your enterprise name would be "octoinc".
+For example, if you access your enterprise at `https://github.com/enterprises/octoinc`, your enterprise name would be `octoinc`.
 ![Screenshot of the Enterprise Name field on Okta](/assets/images/help/enterprises/okta-emu-enterprise-name.png)
 1. To save your enterprise name, click **Save**.